 In addition, if the number of qualified professional school applicants to a given professional school exceeds the number that can be provided a quality program with the resources available, the number admitted each year to that professional school will be limited.
-In that event, priority for admission will be given to preengineering students on a best qualified basis as determined by the grade-point average in relevant courses taken and completed at OSU and professional potential.
+In that event, priority for admission will be given to pre-engineering students on a best qualified basis as determined by the grade-point average in relevant courses taken and completed at OSU and professional potential.
 This practice will preserve the high standards demanded of a quality educational experience sought by students and is necessary so that OSU graduates will continue to be highly regarded.
-As an example, a maximum of 90 new students can be admitted each year to the professional school of Mechanical and Aerospace Engineering
+As an example, on the Stillwater campus a maximum of 90 new students can be admitted each year to the professional School of Mechanical and Aerospace Engineering.